bobheadxi/bobheadxi.github.io/_posts/2019-11-8-appengine-branch-previews.md

 outside of using their source control, so I decided to do this myself.

-As I progressed on the automation of the App Engine deployment, I realized branch previews were not that much more of a hassle to set up, so I got those up and running as well - [Heroku has a nice article about why staging environments are nice to have](https://dev.to/heroku/staging-environments-are-overlooked-here-s-why-they-matter-3ghd).
+As I progressed on the automation of the App Engine deployment, I realised branch previews were not that much more of a hassle to set up, so I got those up and running as well - [Heroku has a nice article about why staging environments are nice to have](https://dev.to/heroku/staging-environments-are-overlooked-here-s-why-they-matter-3ghd).
 This blog post will cover some of the work I did on this front, and hopefully give a good idea about how you can go about creating a similar setup for your